TENSILE: A Tensor granularity dynamic GPU memory scheduling method toward multiple dynamic workloads system

-For the convenience of scheduling, we use a graph model, called \emph{static compute graph}\cite{tensorflow} to describe the tensor calculation jobs.
+For the convenience of scheduling, we use a graph model called \emph{static compute graph} \cite{tensorflow} to describe the tensor calculation jobs.
 Let $V$ be the set of all basic operators to manipulate tensors, $E$ be a set of tensors generated by operators in $V$, and $S$ be a set of scheduling events, whose elements are \{Swap-out, Swap-in, Recompute, Release\}.
-With these symbols, we define the multiple dynamic workloads scheduling problems.
+With these symbols, we define the multiple dynamic workload scheduling problem.

 \textit{\textbf{Job:}} A deep learning job $j$ is denoted by a static compute graph as $G_j(V,E)$.
-Note that the graph is a DAG (Direct Acyclic Graph) just like the one in TensorFlow\cite{tensorflow}, and the operators of the optimizer are also included in $G_j(V,E)$.
+Note that the graph is a DAG (Direct Acyclic Graph) just like the one in TensorFlow \cite{tensorflow}, and the operators of the optimizer are also included in $G_j(V,E)$.
 An example of the graph is shown in \autoref{fig:Concepts' Examples}(a), a convolution operator is represented as a node in the graph.
 Such a node takes multiple tensors as the input and outputs other tensors.
-Such a model could effectively represent the computation in nowadays modern deep learning frameworks, such as TensorFlow\cite{tensorflow}.
+Such a model could effectively represent the computation in modern deep learning frameworks, such as TensorFlow \cite{tensorflow}.